 Actually, you can already find more than 10 castles just around the city of Bolzano.
 Few are already in ruins, but most of them are still intact.
 In fact, some of the castles that are still standing are now being used as event venues.

-But, among the castles in and around Bolzano, what do I think worth a visit?
-It’s Castel Roncolo, a picturesque medieval castle from the 13th-century perched on a hill.
-Other people call it in its German name, Runkelstein Castle.
+But, among the castles in and around Bolzano, what do I think is worth a visit?
+It’s Castel Roncolo, a picturesque medieval castle from the 13th century perched on a hill.
+Other people call it by its German name, Runkelstein Castle.
 Don’t get confused!

 You can find Castel Roncolo north of the city of Bolzano at the entrance of Sarentino Valley.
-It’s a 30-minute walk from Bolzano city center, but you can ride a shuttle bus from Piazza Walther for convenience.
+It’s a 30-minute walk from Bolzano city center, but you can conveniently ride a shuttle bus from Piazza Walther.

 Of the three, it’s wandering around and getting the feeling that I’m in an actual castle is the experience I want.
 I’ve watched movies set in medieval times, and I always wonder what it feels like to be in their story.
 Anyhow, it’s seeing the frescoes in Roncolo Castle that will be the highlight of a visit to the castle.